Attention Deficit Hyperactivity Disorder (ADD, ADHD)

 Speech and language delays can be as simple as a child not talking enough for his age, not making phrases or sentences or articulating so poorly that only her mother can understand her.
 They can vary from receptive language deficits to expressive ones or both as well as auditory deficits.

-For more information on Speech / Language Delays and Problems, please visit Speech Link
+For more information on Speech / Language Delays and Problems, please visit our neuropsychological practice page.

 Behavior problems can be as simple as a child acting out for attention, reacting to a life event such as illness or death in the family, a move or parental divorce or a symptom of a much bigger, underlying issue.
 Behavior problems are like having a fever; it indicates an infection within, except with disorders such as ADHD/ADD, learning disorders, even depression and anxiety.
 If your child is acting out at home or school, there is a lot more to it than just what is bothering you.
 Many patients come in seeking help for just ‘that one problem’ and find out that it is just a cover.